 Use well documented design patterns for creating groups of tasks executing known protocols using Ravenscar [5].

-6.64 Uncontrolled Format String [SHL]
+6.64 Uncontrolled format string [SHL]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.64 does not apply to SPARK, because neither SPARK nor any of its predefined libraries use format strings.

-6.65 Modifying Constants [UJO]
+6.65 Modifying constants [UJO]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.65 does not apply to SPARK, because SPARK does not permit constant objects to be modified after they have been initialized.
 In particular, the Ada vulnerability of modifying constants via access discriminants on limited types does not exist in SPARK because access discriminants are not permitted.